aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 in retrieving a container specific resource limits and requests, and at the same time, it is simpler to specify than full json path selectors.

-3. In this approach, users specify particular strings to retrieve resources limits and requests and do not specify any json path selectors.
+3. In this approach, users specify fixed strings to retrieve resources limits and requests and do not specify any json path selectors.
 This approach is similar to the existing downward API implementation approach.
-The advantages of this approach is that it is simpler to specify that the firs two, and does not require any type of conversion between internal and versioned objects or json selectors as discussed below.
-However, unlike the full and partial path selectors approaches can be extended to other resources with no or little changes, this approach might require a relatively more work to extend them to other resources in future if needed.
+The advantages of this approach is that it is simpler to specify that the first two, and does not require any type of conversion between internal and versioned objects or json selectors as discussed below.

 Before discussing a bit more about merits of each approach, here is a brief discussion about json path selectors and some implications related